 It’s Comprehendible: Simplifying the syntax and diction, Kotlin tends to make the programming language more readable and digestible.
 So it becomes easier for a new developer to jump into an ongoing project.

 It's Safe: With less amount of code, the probability of errors such as null pointer exceptions also dips down.
-So the built app would be more immune against crashes and bugs that often take advantage of the loopholes accidently left in the development phase.
+So the built app would be more immune to crashes and bugs that often take advantage of the loopholes accidentally left in the development phase.

 It's Interoperable: The mounting demand of users and clients often push developers to deliver more.
 So they are required to experiment with more libraries.
 Kotlin taking cognizance of the situations enables Android developers to leverage discrete libraries meant for JVM, Android and the browser.

 It’s Tool-Friendly: Not just it supports a range of Java IDE but also empowers Android developers to use their command line expertise.
 But this was expected as JetBrains has a history of building user-friendly tools and resources to make development easier and faster.

 Can I Use Kotlin in Existing Apps?